About Us

 Dave Elviss is a Richmond resident for 30 years and a retiree from WorkSafe BC for more than 32 years.

 While at WorkSafe, Dave served on their Helping Hands committee that raised funds for charitable causes, including the Richmond Food Bank.
-In fact, Dave and the Helping Hands committee donated the funds for our first fork lift.
+In fact, Dave and the Helping Hands committee donated the funds for the food bank's first forklift.

-Dave volunteers on the board of directors, at one of our school meals programs and at our Thursday evening grocery distribution.
+Dave volunteers on the board of directors, at one of our school meals programs and during our grocery distributions.
 When he's not at the RFB, Dave enjoys reading, fly fishing, and researching genealogy and history.

 Kelvin Choy